Sacred Mountain Sanctuary

 Sanctuary of Living Arts, or SOLA, is a learning environment located at Sacred Mountain Sanctuary.
 SOLA’s classroom structures and areas of activity function together much like an ‘learning ecology’, supporting meaningful study, presence and practices with Living Earth that are essential to the lives and wellbeing of our own and the greater community.

-SOLA Fellowship is comprised of families and educators who mutually recognize the Sacredness of Nature as a primary context for learning.
+SOLA is comprised of families and educators who mutually recognize the Sacredness of Nature as a primary context for learning.
 We view the Living Arts as enlivened pathways for learning that place emphasis on ‘learning relationships’ and the diverse ways that human beings enter into these realtionships - through cognitive, embodied, intuitive, imaginal and relational pathways.
 SOLA’s curriculum is inspired by the developmental and pedagogical indications of Rudolf Steiner and fundamentally by the spiritual and physical ecologies that comprise a divinely designed, Living Cosmos.
 Our reverence for the sanctity of childhood and recognition of the sacredness of each child’s relationships with self, others and the world around them are expressed through our daily rhythm of activities - our Living Curriculum.

 The Living Library for Contemplative Research